cksystemsteaching/selfie/manuscript/semantics.md

 X>
 X> Moreover, executing or hosting `selfie.m` on mipster or hypster suddenly makes `selfie.m` be code.

 For now it is important to remember that semantics comes from change and that bits can be data, when changed, and code, when changing others.
-Our next step towards understanding selfie is to look at how basic information such as numbers is encoded in bits.
+Our next step towards understanding selfie is to look at how basic information such as characters and numbers are encoded in bits.